JWH709/Buffoon-Builder/Notes/NOTES.md

 - Add info tabs to the building lists so people can understand what's going on.
 Create a set up based on the joker preview comp, works pretty well.
 Need to go back to the text and make sure it's a descriptive as possible while remaining short.

+## July 23rd:

+- Reviewed image cropper code.
+Best approach to fixing the resize issues would be to turn the cropper into a model, making it full screen and adding restrictions to the size of the image a user wants to upload

+# Goals for the 22nd-29th:

+- Add animation to text box when hovering
+- For image crop, switch to a full screen model with full image size
+	- If image size is too big, Say no
+- Commit to a mobile design
+	- Message for feedback if not confident
+- Then begin working on the new format
+- Add input to other blocks
+	- For both Context blocks and condition blocks
+	- look into icon packs which may include card
+	- Change for suit
+	- Change for Value

+## July 24th: